Is Leaseback of Commercial Property a Good Idea?

 #3.
 DO Analyze the Market Rent Dynamics

 The buyer will try to negotiate the longest lease term possible.
-Long-term consistent returns are very desirable for these investors.
+Long-term consistent returns are very desirable for commercial real estate investing professionals.
 They also avoid the costs of replacing a tenant for as long as possible which allows them to build up reserves.

 Long lease terms are not necessarily bad for tenants.
 If market rents are increasing in your area, having a locked-in rental rate with reasonable periodic increases could keep your rent below market.